singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

 Initially it was planned to collaborate with the NuNet team to use the Fake News Network application as a test case for our AI-DSL prototype.
-Since the NuNet team abandonned that test case we decided to reorient our attention to the following three AI algorithms:
+Since the NuNet team abandoned that test case we decided to reorient our attention to the following three AI algorithms:

 1. Gradient Descent